-- (a) the Company is not publicly accountable; - (b) the financial statements and notes that are set out on pages 8 to 26, are in accordance with the Australian Charities and Not-for-profits Commission Act 2012, including: - (i) giving a true and fair view of the Company's financial position as at 30 June 2021 and of its performance for the financial year ended on that date; and - (ii) complying with Australian Accounting Standards Reduced Disclosure Regime and the Australian Charities and Not-for-profits Commission Regulation 2013. - (c) there are reasonable grounds to believe that the Company will be able to pay its debts as and when they become due and payable.
+- (a) the Company is not publicly accountable; - (b) the financial statements and notes that are set out on pages 8 to 23, are in accordance with the Australian Charities and Not-for-profits Commission Act 2012, including: - (i) giving a true and fair view of the Company's financial position as at 30 June 2022 and of its performance for the financial year ended on that date; and - (ii) complying with Australian Accounting Standards Simplified Disclosures and the Australian Charities and Not-for-profits Commission Regulation 2013. - (c) there are reasonable grounds to believe that the Company will be able to pay its debts as and when they become due and payable.

-Signed in accordance with a resolution of the directors.
+Signed in accordance with a resolution of the directors pursuant to section 295(5)(a) of the Corporations Act 2001.